colbyn/colbyn/README.md

 # About Me

 I’m in an independent software researcher & writer who explores new ways of doing things, while generally trying to find the best way of doing something, guided by some ineffable sense of elegance.

 ![cool UI]( images/subscript-ipad.jpg )

-**Regarding my research:**
+**Regarding my past research:**

 I can’t do everything but what I can do I do well.